lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 **Custom operators**

-Operator functions have a whitespace between the implemented operator's name and the left parens.
+Operator functions have a space between the implemented operator's name and the left parens.

 **Do**: